NerdyDuck/NerdyDuck.CodedExceptions/README.md

 #### History
 ##### TBD / 2.0.0 / DAK
-- Upgraded platform to .NET Standard 2.0, .NET 5 and .NET 6
+- Upgraded platform to .NET Standard 2.0 and .NET 6
+- Removed separate binaries for UWP (use .NET Standard 2.0 instead).
 - Split `Configuration` namespace into three libraries, one for each type of configuration source:
-- - `NerdyDuck.CodedExceptions.Configuration.AppConfig`, for configurations in the app.config file, with additional platform .NET Framework 4.7.2 .
+  - `NerdyDuck.CodedExceptions.Configuration.AppConfig`, for configurations in the app.config file, with additional platform .NET Framework 4.7.2 .
   - `NerdyDuck.CodedExceptions.Configuration.ConfigSection`, for `[Microsoft.Extensions.Configuration.IConfigurationSection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfigurationsection)` support.
   - `NerdyDuck.CodedExceptions.Configuration.Json`, for JSON file support.
   - `NerdyDuck.CodedExceptions` still offers support for XML files, as it is available on all platforms without additional dependencies.
-- Removed separate binaries for UWP (use .NET Standard 2.0 instead)
 - Changed German resources from de-DE to just de.
-- Restructured repository, using Directory.Build.props/.targets for common configuration
+- Restructured repository, using Directory.Build.props/.targets for common configuration.
+- Switched release branch from `master` to `main`.
-- Switched license from Apache 2.0 to MIT
+- Switched license from Apache 2.0 to MIT.

 ##### 2016-08-04 / 1.3.1 / DAK
 - Universal project compiled against Microsoft.NETCore.UniversalWindowsPlatform 5.2.2 .